 MScPT, MScKin, FDN

 Born and raised in Calgary, Alex grew up playing competitive hockey; this led to his passion for the field of physiotherapy.
 Alex holds both a Bachelor of Science in Kinesiology with Distinction from the University of Calgary and a Master of Science in Physiotherapy from the University of Alberta.
 Alex is nearing completion of his Diploma of Manual and Manipulative Physiotherapy.
-He is fully certified in Functional Dry Needling/Intra-muscular Stimulation (IMS).
+He is fully certified in Functional Dry Needling/Intra-muscular Stimulation (IMS) and is authorized by the College of Physiotherapy Alberta to perform spinal manipulation.
 Alex is an avid learner and continually pursues training to advance his practice, to the benefit of his patients and colleagues.

 Prior to becoming a physiotherapist, Alex comes from a personal training background, working at the Bankers Hall Club in downtown Calgary.
 This background gives him the ability to treat all aspects of a patient’s recovery, from the beginning stages of an injury all the way through to a patient’s full return to sports and activities.

 Alex continues to play hockey, golf, ultimate frisbee, and downhill skiing.
 Alex enjoys strength and conditioning training and runs one to two races a year, including his latest half marathon.
 He loves being a part of the Calgary downtown community.

 BMR (PT), COMT, FDN

 Bradley grew up in Thunder Bay, Ontario and graduated from the University of Manitoba with a Bachelor of Medical Rehabilitation in Physiotherapy.
 After working in several orthopaedic and sports physiotherapy clinics in Ontario, he made the move out west and has made Calgary home since 2013.